Five sectors that are attracting foreign investment in China

 As China progresses towards a more sustainable and eco-friendly development path, global firms are seeking potential investments that align with the country’s green development drive.
 March 2022 marked the issuance of the first long-term plan to develop a national hydrogen industry by 2035 with guidelines on standards for producing, storing, transporting and using hydrogen released one year later in August 2023.

-Similarly to what happened with other green energy sectors in the past (for example solar panels and technologies), China’s commitment to peak carbon dioxide emissions by 2030 and achieve carbon neutrality by 2060.
+Similarly to what happened with other green energy sectors in the past (for example solar panels and technologies), China’s commitment to peak carbon dioxide emissions by 2030 and achieve carbon neutrality by 2060 is setting the scene for numerous investment projects.
 The Chinese government is already implementing attractive policies and financial incentives to encourage the adoption of green energy and support more involvement of foreign-invested enterprises in green certificate trading and cross-provincial green power transactions.
-The sectors related to green development and low-carbon industries such as hydrogen technologies carbonization, are already part of the highly encouraged industries for foreign investment.
+The sectors related to green development and low-carbon industries such as hydrogen technologies enabling decarbonization of natural gas, are already part of the highly encouraged industries for foreign investment.

 The new era of automation, high-tech and advanced manufacturing